 - From the Role Mapping section of the SAML tab, provide a mapping for the field named Writer, Editor, etc. This attribute will contain the role-related information sent by the IdP and will be used for Role Mapping.

-- Navigate to role mapping section and provide the mappings for the highlighted roles as comma-separated-values (CSV) of their IdP roles.
+- Navigate to the role mapping section and provide the mappings for the highlighted roles as comma-separated-values (CSV) of their IdP roles.

-Note: In the federationmetadata.xml file from Azure AD, there are 4 X509 certificates, and you can use the second one in the list, located under EntityDescriptor/RoleDescriptor/KeyDescriptor/KeyInfo/X509DataX509Certificate.
+Note: In the federationmetadata.xml file from Azure AD, there are four X509 certificates, and you can use the second one in the list, located under EntityDescriptor/RoleDescriptor/KeyDescriptor/KeyInfo/X509DataX509Certificate.

-Caution: Be aware that by default Microsoft updates this certificate every 45 days, so the previous one will expire after this time, and you will have to update it manually.
+Caution: Kindly be aware that, by default, Microsoft updates this certificate every 45 days, so the previous one will expire after this time, and you will have to update it manually.

 - Applicable To: Enterprise Edition (MySQL), Enterprise Multi-Language Edition (MySQL), Enterprise Edition (SQL Server), Enterprise Multi-Language Edition (SQL Server)